bthate/opd/README.rst

     $ opd
     $

-    provding a command it will run a cli
+    provding a command it will run it in the cli

     $ opd cmd
     cmd,err,mod,req,thr,ver